StarRocks/starrocks/docs/table_design/Table_types.md

 The aggregate operations help reduce the amount of data that needs to be processed, thereby accelerating queries.

-Suppose that you have a table that uses the Aggregate Key model and want to load the following four raw records into the table.
+Suppose that you have a table that uses the Aggregate Key table and want to load the following four raw records into the table.

 | Date       | Country | PV   |
 | ---------- | ------- | ---- |